SparkPost/support-docs/content/momentum/4/hooks/core-post-final-validation.md

 **Return Values**

-This hook returns `int`, but for now has no significance, i.e. the return value is not checked in the caller.
+This hook returns `int`, but for now the return value has no significance, i.e. it is not checked in the caller.

 **Threading**